contao/docs-archive/api/hooks/addLogEntry.md

 # addLogEntry

 The `addLogEntry` hook is triggered when a new log entry is added.
 It passes the message, the function and the action as arguments and does not expect a return value.

-It is available from version 2.8.RC1.
+> **Tag** Available from version 2.8.0-RC1.

 ## Parameters

 1. *string* `$strText`

     The log message.

 2. *string* `$strFunction`

     The PHP source method.
 Be aware that this is not necessarily a real function, the function accepts any string!

 3. *string* `$strAction`

     The log action.
-Usually one of the following constants (see system/constants.php), but can be any string.
+Usually one of the following constants (see `system/constants.php`), but can be any string.
     - TL_ERROR
     - TL_ACCESS
     - TL_GENERAL
     - TL_FILES
     - TL_CRON
     - TL_FORMS
     - TL_CONFIGURATION
     - TL_NEWSLETTER
     - TL_REPOSITORY

 ## Example

 ```php
 <?php